 Players receiving Red Cards may remain on their team's bench for the remainder of the game if they act civil.
 If the player ejected chooses to act disruptive or verbally abusive, the referee may remove them from the bench in which case they must not only leave the bench area but they must leave the entire field of play including the parent side line.
 Coaches/Managers/other adults who are ejected are not allowed to stay on the team bench, or the parent side line and must immediately leave the entire field of play as they are constrewed as an authority figure and their mere presence may influence the game or cause a coaching moment.

 Players playing in multiple leagues simultaneously who receive a red card in CDL play must serve their game suspension(s) in the next regular scheduled game even including non-CDL league games.
-The player needs to present a copy of the game report from the other league documenting he sat a game to get credit and receive his player pass back to resume play in the CDL.
+The player needs to present a copy of the game report from the other league documenting he sat a game to get credit.
 This is an FYSA rule that says players must serve red card games in the next sanctioned FYSA game except in State Cup.

 Players serving a Red Card suspension may be on their teams bench during the game they are sittng as long as they are acting civil and do not have a team jersey on.
 A player serving a game does not have to be present at the game to get credit for sitting that game but they must be on the roster for that game; they cannot be guest played for on the roster.
 If a player sitting a game on the bench side of the field acts unruly during the game the referee can ask them to leave the bench and field area including the parent sideline.